QR Code Size Guide — What Size Should Your QR Code Be?

 Scaling down a complex QR code: If you encode a long URL plus UTM parameters, the code becomes very dense.
 Shrinking it to fit a small space makes individual modules too small to scan.
 Shorten the URL first (use a link shortener), then generate the code.

-No quiet zone: Every QR code needs a blank margin around it called the "quiet zone" — at least 4 modules wide.
+No quiet zone: Every QR code needs a blank margin around it called the "quiet zone" — at least 4 modules wide on all sides.
 If you crop the QR code right to its edges or place it against a busy background, scanners can't distinguish the code from its surroundings.

 Stretching or distorting: QR codes must be perfectly square.
 Stretching horizontally or vertically breaks the pattern.
 Always lock the aspect ratio when resizing.